Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Reward Reweighed, Reselected, and Retrained Prototypical Part Network (R3-ProtoPNet)

 \subsection{Human Feedback Collection}

+As mentioned earlier, while ProtoPNet is capable of providing interpretable classifications, the naive training described in \citep{chen2019looks} results in prototypes that focus on spurious and inconsistent features \citep{barnett2021iaiabl, bontempelli2023conceptlevel}.

-A crucial aspect behind the success of RLHF methods is the collection of high quality human feedback data.
-Unclear or homogeneous feedback may result in a poor performing reward model \cite{christiano2017deep}.
+A crucial aspect behind the success of learning faithful reward models is the collection of high quality human feedback data.
+Unclear or homogeneous feedback may result in a poor performing reward model \citep{christiano2017deep}.
 The design of human feedback collection is vitally important to the training of a useful reward model.

-The inherent interpretability of ProtoPNet leads to a useful benefit for RLHF.
-Given a trained ProtoPNet, it is possible for a knowledgeable user to directly critique the learned prototypes.
-Given a particular classification task, a human with enough expertise should be able to recognize if a particular prototype is "good" or "bad" \cite{bontempelli2023conceptlevel}.
-In the case of classifying birds in the CUB-200-2011 dataset, one of the original classification tasks used in \citet{chen2019looks}, it is clear that if a prototype gives too much weight to the background of the image (spurious), or if the prototype corresponds to different parts of the bird when looking at different images (inconsistency), the learned prototype is not meaningfully or interpretably contributing to prediction.
-Given these prototypes that fail to contribute to prediction, a knowledgeable human trying to classify birds would rate these prototypes as "bad".
+The inherent interpretability of ProtoPNet is particularly useful for reward learning.
+Given a trained ProtoPNet, it is possible for a user, who doesn't have to be an expert, to directly critique the learned prototypes.
+In the case of classifying birds in the CUB-200-2011 dataset, it is clear that if a prototype gives too much weight to the background of the image (spurious), or if the prototype corresponds to different parts of the bird when looking at different images (inconsistent).
+Given these prototypes that fail to contribute to prediction, a lay person trying to classify birds would be able to rate these prototypes as "bad", with a proper rating rubric.

-There are many different ways to elicit this notion of "goodness" from a user \cite{askell2021general}.
-Although it is possible to incorporate many different forms of feedback into the R3-ProtoPNet, such as asking a user to compare prototypes to elicit preferences or ask for a binary value of whether a prototype is "good" or "bad", we found most success with asking the user to rate a prototype on a scale from 1 to 5.
+There are many different ways to elicit the preference of a user \citep{askell2021general}.
+Although it is possible to incorporate many different forms of feedback into the R3-ProtoPNet, such as asking a user to compare prototypes to elicit preferences or ask for a binary value of whether a prototype is "good" or "bad", we found most success with asking the users to rate a prototype on a scale from 1 to 5.
 While scalar ratings can be unstable across different raters, with a clear, rule-based rating method, rating variance is reduced and it is possible to generate high-quality labels.
 An example rating scale on the CUB-200-2011 dataset is provided in Figure \ref{fig:scale}.